NorthStarUAS/ImageAnalysis/scripts/README.md

   ### Essential filter (*)

   Seems to better handle variations off plane while still being pretty robust and rejecting false matches.
-(Only available with OpenCV3?)
 The Essential matrix is a more recent discovery and encapsulates the camera calibration matrices as well.
 Thus it can also be used to derive relative poses of the two images.
 Results in a few percent fewer matches, but fewer outlier matches.
 Initial optimization may also be slightly tighter.
 This is my favorite filter right now.

   ## 3b-clean-and-combine-matches.py